trinib/AdGuard-WireGuard-Unbound-DNScrypt/README.md

 * Highlight all the text, copy and paste it in the txt file on pc and save.
 Then rename the extention from `txt` to `conf`.
 Now you have config file for that wireguard client.

-* You can now import the config file to wireguard or tunsafe windows app (import from file option).
+* You can now import the config file to wireguard (import from file option).

 ## ╸ Configure WireGuard With `Adguard/Unbound/Cloudflare` ╸